eclipse-openj9/openj9-docs/docs/configuring.md

 - The JIT data cache maximum size.
 - The JIT code cache maximum size, if **RMODE64** is supported.

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** If you intend to use the Concurrent Scavenge mode of the default Generational Concurrent (`gencon`) garbage collection policy by using hardware-based support, the virtual storage used might exceed the Java maximum heap size.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** If you intend to use the Concurrent Scavenge mode of the default Generational Concurrent (`gencon`) garbage collection policy by using hardware-based support, the virtual storage used might exceed the Java maximum heap size.
 Set the z/OS memory limit to a larger value than the maximum heap size.
 For more information, see [`-Xgc:concurrentScavenge`](xgc.md#concurrentscavenge).

 The following guides are available to help you configure Language Environment runtime options and callable services: